All investor lists > Family offices

 Fundraising from Family Offices?
 Here’s What You Need to Know.

 A family office is a private firm that manages the wealth of one or more ultra-high-net-worth families.
-While many focus on traditional asset management, a growing number are allocating capital directly into startups—especially in sectors where the family has industry experience or a personal mission.
+While many family offices focus on traditional asset management, an increasing number are allocating capital directly into startups—particularly in sectors where the family has expertise or a personal mission.

 What makes family offices different from VCs and angel investors?